AUYUITTUQ NATIONAL PARK

 The community of Broughton Island (now called Qikiqtarjuaq) was established in 1955 as a DEW (Distant Early Warning) line station during the Cold War.

 AKSHAYUK PASS.
-The main hiking route is a 97 kilometre (60 mile) traditional Inuit travel corridor that traverses the park from coast to coast, following the Weasel River Valley, a glacial valley and unmistakable corridor bordered by sky-scraping mountains.
+The main hiking route is a 97-kilometre (60-mile) traditional Inuit travel corridor through the park from coast to coast, following the Weasel River Valley, a glacial valley and unmistakable corridor bordered by sky-scraping mountains.
 Despite no designated trail to follow, the pass follows significant landmarks.
 The towering granite peaks of Overlord, Odin, Thor (at 1250m high, it is the second tallest rock face on earth and overhangs at 105°) and Asgard peaks guide you through this spectacular landscape.
 This route requires about eight days (one-way).
-Extra time should be allotted in case of bad weather and river crossings that can affect your schedule any time in the season.
+Extra time should be allotted in case of bad weather and river crossings that can affect your schedule at any time in the season.

 The Route.
-It traverses the park over 97 kilometers from the head of the North Pangnirtung Fiord (82kms from Qikiqtarjuaq) to Overlord on the Pangnirtung side.
+It traverses the park over 97 kilometres from the head of the North Pangnirtung Fiord (82 km from Qikiqtarjuaq) to Overlord on the Pangnirtung side.
 The trail is not technical and has no altitude challenges.
-Glacial river crossings in August are usually water up to your knees.
-While the majority of the pass has no distinct trail to follow, it’s easy navigation through the valley.
+Glacial river crossings in August are usually watered up to your knees.
+While there is no distinct trail to follow, it’s easy to navigate the valley.

 The most remarkable aspect of the hike is walking past the many glaciers that feed into the Owl and Weasel Rivers in the valley and trekking over their massive moraine fields.

 It starts at sea level and rises to 420 metres (1,378 ft.) at Summit Lake, a picturesque area.
-From there, the 6,000 square kilometre (2,317 sq. mi.)
+From there, the 6,000 square kilometres (2,317 sq. mi.)
 Penny Ice Cap beckons.
-For those visitors who are experienced in glacier travel and crevasse rescue, there are numerous glaciers and mountains to explore.
+If experienced in glacier travel and crevasse rescue, there are numerous glaciers and mountains to explore.

-The rivers are rarely one single channel but are very braided, greatly extending the exposure to the chilly glacial meltwater.
-The cold glacial water looks like chocolate milk with all the glacial till and mud suspended in it.
+The rivers are rarely single channels but are braided, greatly extending the exposure to the chilly glacial meltwater.
+The cold glacial water looks like chocolate milk with all the glacial till and mud suspended.
 Without being able to see the bottom, you must read the hydraulics of the river to determine the least dangerous point to cross.
 Several of the rivers take significant time to cross, as you may have to work as a team, deciding on the safest places to cross, and bracing each other against the flow of larger rivers.
-Especially with large packs, it may not be safe to cross as individuals, so use the “tripod” system – one person in the front facing upstream breaking the flow and the other two behind standing shoulder to shoulder supporting the guy in front.
+Especially with large packs, it may not be safe to cross as individuals, so use the “tripod” system – one person in the front-facing upstream breaking the flow and the other two behind standing shoulder to shoulder supporting the guy in front.

-The water is seriously COLD and neoprene socks for inside wading shoes is recommended.
+The water is seriously COLD and neoprene socks for inside wading shoes are recommended.

 24-Hour Light.
 Starting your trip a few weeks after the summer solstice gives twenty-four hours of light where the sun dips behind the steep mountains for a few hours per day.
-Sun sets are still spectacular in the northwest, a golden light, that instead of fading into night, circles around to the north and northeastern sky to rise above the mountains again!
-Without the worry of losing light later in the day, can have a relaxing mornings at camp.
+Sunsets are still spectacular in the northwest, a golden light, that instead of fading into night, circles around to the north and northeastern sky to rise above the mountains again!
+Without the worry of losing light later in the day, can have a relaxing morning at camp.

 Camping is not allowed inside these shelters but they do provide a great place to stop for lunch or a break, especially if the weather is questionable.